WiiLink24/WiiLink24.github.io/services/demae.md

  - Secure.

 ## {{ site.info }}
+### What do I do if I get error -1017 when installing?
+ - This is a known issue with the patcher!
+ - In the meantime, you will find a file titled `Demae.wad` on the root of your SD card.
+Use your favorite WAD maanger to install!

+### What do I do if I get error -1022 when installing?
+ - Using your favorite WAD manager, uninstall the Demae channel, and install again.
+For many, this means going to the location the Demae WAD is located, and pressing the `-` (minus) button on your Wii remote.

 ### Will the Demae Channel order real food?
  - Yes!
 Some current information:
    - Support has been developed for Domino's in Canada, and Deliveroo in Europe.